jruesga/phoenix-hibernate-dialect/README.md

     mvn -Dmaven.test.skip=true clean install

+To deploy to Bintray, just type the next command in the project root directory.
+Replace <gpg.passphrase>
+with your current Gpg passphrase.

+    mvn -Dmaven.test.skip=true -Dgpg.passphrase=<gpg.passphrase> clean deploy

 To build the project passing all the test, just create a file called database.properties in the src/test/resources folder and add the following properties: